Waymo’s driverless cars were involved in 18 accidents over 20 months

 - While making a lane change, a Waymo vehicle was involved in a simulated sideswipe that didn’t trigger airbag deployment.

 - Waymo cars were involved in one actual and one simulated rear-end collision that didn’t trigger airbag deployment.
-In the first instance, a Waymo car was struck while traveling slowly, while in the second instance, a Waymo car was struck while decelerating.
+In the first instance, a Waymo car was struck while traveling slowly, while in the second instance a Waymo car was struck while decelerating.

 - There were two actual rear-end collisions involving Waymo cars that triggered airbag deployments inside either the Waymo vehicles or other cars, one during deceleration and the other at slow speeds.